Adults: Over 11 years oldChildren: From 5 to 11 years oldInfants: Under 4 years old

 - Water, soft drinks and beer are served on the return trip

-- On the way back to your hotel, the bus will take you on a panoramic ride through the colonial town of Valladolid, located near Chichen Itza (no stops allowed)
+- On the way back to your resort, the bus will take you on a panoramic ride through the colonial town of Valladolid, located near Chichen Itza (no stops allowed)

 Chichen Itza Sky [Cancun only]

 This tour option includes even more exclusive services than the Deluxe option.
-Apart from the transportation in a luxurious, panoramic Sky Luxury Cruiser you will also enjoy these additional options:
+Apart from the transportation in a luxurious, panoramic Sky Luxury Cruiser bus, you’ll also enjoy these additional options:

 - Refreshing towels and alcoholic beverages during your excursion

-- Wine, tequila, beer, water and soft drinks are served after your visit to the archaeological site.
+- Wine, tequila, beer, water and soft drinks after your visit to the archaeological site

 IncludesAll tours include: